jinhuiliang01/creative_coding_blog/posts/fifth-blog-post.md

 I've now added a colour gradient to the previous one to make it look a bit cuter as well as less monotonous.
 I'll wait until next week to search the tutorials online or see if the lecturer will talk about it in class.
 ![new update of my assignment 1](/w02s2/attempt_2.png)

+Chatgpt, Claude and Deepseek are the tools to help me understand the meaning of the code.
+And I also learn some of the function from the Youtube turorials and p5.js references.

 # The recreation of the artwork 'Falling Falling'

 Here are the comments of my understanding to 'Falling Falling'